aplee232/Alex-Lee-BSE-Portfolio/index.md

 camera.framerate = 16
 rawCapture = PiRGBArray(camera, size=(160, 128))

-# allow the camera to warmup
 time.sleep(0.001)

-# capture frames from the camera
 for image in camera.capture_continuous(rawCapture, format="bgr", use_video_port=True):
       #grab the raw NumPy array representing the image, then initialize the timestamp and occupied/unoccupied text
       frame = image.array